testofthings/toolsaf/documentation/Tools.md

 }
 ```

 SPDX file import is tested with files downloaded from Black Duck service.
+You can also use open-source SBOM generators to create `.json` format SPDX files.

 ### Ssh-audit